 Meet your building manager

 Find out who’s responsible for maintenance of the ventilation system – and when it was last checked.
 All ventilation, heating or cooling systems, including humidifiers, dehumidifiers and air filters, need to be regularly cleaned and adjusted.
-Also report any signs of damp or mould, and if the air feels excessively humid or dry.
+Report any signs of damp or mold, and if the air feels excessively humid or dry.

 Reduce potential indoor air pollution sources